 Personally, I always prefer knit rayon with at least 5% Spandex mix as it returns back into shape nicely after being stretched and worn.

 Because of the beautiful way that rayon knits drape, they are a popular choice for skirts and draped styles of shirts and dresses.
 It is generally a very flattering fabric for looser style patterns.

-- Use hemming tape to stop hems from wrinkling.
+- HEMS - Use hemming tape to stop hems from wrinkling.
 Use a zig-zag stitch to sew hems or use a double twin needle.